Bell Atlantic Introduces Infospeed DSL Service to the Washington, D.C., and Pittsburgh Markets

 - Uses existing copper telepho ne lines

-- Customer is able to use fax or phone capabilities simultaneously while being on-line with his or
+- Customer is able to use fax or phone capabilities simultaneously while being on-line with his or her computer.

 - Offered in three speed options, providing flexibility for customers